schmaustech/hypershift-blog/README.md

 storage
 ~~~

+If we check back on our nodepool we can see that the status has changed and the updating version and config are set to true now:

 ~~~bash
 $ oc get nodepool ${CLUSTERNAME} -n ${NAMESPACE}
 NAME    CLUSTER   DESIRED NODES   CURRENT NODES   AUTOSCALING   AUTOREPAIR   VERSION   UPDATINGVERSION   UPDATINGCONFIG   MESSAGE kni21   kni21     2                               False         False                  True              True             Minimum availability requires 2 replicas, current 0 available
 ~~~

+If we wait a little bit longer for the cluster to instantiate and then look at all the running pods across all cluster namespaces we can now see that everything is up and operational:

 ~~~bash
 $ oc get pods -A --kubeconfig=kni21-kubeconfig